moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/rate_limiting_simplification/_index.md

 ### Confidential Rate Limits

-When implementing the rate limiting interface and surfacing rate limiting rules and thresholds in documentation, we need to introduce a mechanism to keep some of the configuration [SAFE](../../../../legal/safe-framework/), in cases such as bypasses and rules introduced to protect us from malicious.
+When implementing the rate limiting interface and surfacing rate limiting rules and thresholds in documentation, we need to introduce a mechanism to keep some of the configuration [SAFE](../../../../legal/safe-framework/), in cases such as bypasses and rules introduced to protect us from malicious actors.
+In these cases, the configuration can be considered confidential as some of the rules may contain customer IP addresses, or details pertaining to the nature of an attack we are protecting against.

 ### New Services